Albatross (1920 schooner): Albatross at the "Ocean Academy" and loss

 According to Sheldon, the squall hitting the Albatross was a white squall, i.e. an unpredictably sudden, very strong squall.
 His opinion was that the Albatross was essentially a stable, "safe" ship, and that the crew of teenagers—who had already spent about eight months on board—were sufficiently trained, but that this rare weather phenomenon left the ship no chance.
 Critics of this view, however, have argued that refittings of the Albatross over the years by her various owners had made her top heavy, which affected her secondary stability, that is, her ability to remain stable or even right herself after tilting to the side, as opposed to capsizing.
 In her times as North Sea pilot schooner, the ship had had a far smaller and lower sail area, which means that the force of the wind did not have as much power and as powerful an angle as it did the day she sank.
 Almost 40 years after the loss of the Albatross, Daniel S. Parrott reanalyzed some of the documents about the ship and comparable ships in his book, Tall Ships Down.
 He suggested that due to the ship's impaired stability, even a "normal" squall could have sunk her; according to him, only the expert handling of the ship and the habitual prudence of the ship's captain(s) to reduce sail area early had prevented the refitted Albatross from capsizing in previous strong wind conditions.

 In 1932, the German sail training ship Niobe suffered a similar fate, killing 69.
 Parrott draws parallels to the sudden losses of the Marques (1984) and the original Pride of Baltimore (1986), which were similarly affected by large sail areas; in the case of the Marques, this was likewise the result of refittings over the years of her existence.

-Aftermath and narrations of the ship's loss
+Aftermath

 The loss of the Albatross prompted the United States Coast Guard to undertake a thorough review of the instantaneous stability—i.e. the ability of ships to remain upright—and design requirements for sailing school ships.
 The new rules were codified in the Sailing School Vessels Act of 1982.

 Narrations of the last voyage of the Albatross were published by two of the survivors: Charles Gieg, who had been one of the students on board the ship, and Richard Langford, who had been the English instructor.

 The 1996 film White Squall, starring Jeff Bridges and directed by Ridley Scott, presents a fictionalized version of the ship's loss.
-The film suggests that the Albatross was sunk by a white squall, although it does not mention the concerns about the seaworthiness of the ship.

 After the loss of the Albatross, Sheldon worked for the Peace Corps and briefly started another sailing school.
-He died on October 5, 2002, of pancreatic cancer, in Stamford, Connecticut.
+He never remarried and died on October 5, 2002, of pancreatic cancer, in Stamford, Connecticut.
 He was 76.